+"Stock Borrowing Agreement" the stock borrowing agreement to be entered into on or about the

+Price Determination Date between BOCOM Holdings and

+BOCOM Securities
-"Stock Exchange" The Stock Exchange of Hong Kong Limited

-"Sure Capital" Sure Capital Holdings Limited, a company incorporated in BVI with limited liability on 10 July 2009, and as of the Latest Practicable Date,] its ordinary shares were owned by Mr. Guan as to [84.72]% and Ms. Han as to [15.28]% and its preference shares were held by the Preference Shares Investors, and a controlling shareholder of our Company an Independent Third Party

-"Tengfei Gongmao" 杭州騰飛工貿實業有限公司 (Hangzhou Tengfei Gongmao

-Enterprise Co., Ltd.), a company established in the PRC with limited liability, a former shareholder of Sanjiang Chemical and months ended 30 April 2010; the phrase "during the Track Record Period", followed by a series of figures or percentages, refers to information relating to the years ended 31 December 2007, 2008, 2009 and the four month period ended 30 April 2010, respectively all areas subject to its jurisdiction
+"Stock Exchange" The Stock Exchange of Hong Kong Limited "Sure Capital" Sure Capital Holdings Limited, a company incorporated in BVI with limited liability on 10 July 2009, and as of the Latest Practicable Date, its ordinary shares were owned by Mr. Guan as to 84.71% and Ms. Han as to 15.29% and its preference shares were held by the Preference Shares Investors, and a controlling shareholder of our Company "Tengfei Gongmao" 杭州騰飛工貿實業有限公司 (Hangzhou Tengfei Gongmao Enterprise Co., Ltd.), a company established in the PRC with limited liability, a former shareholder of Sanjiang Chemical and an Independent Third Party "Track Record Period" the three financial years ended 31 December 2009 and the four months ended 30 April 2010; the phrase "during the Track Record Period", followed by a series of figures or percentages, refers to information relating to the years ended 31 December 2007, 2008, 2009 and the four month period ended 30 April 2010, respectively "Underwriters" the Hong Kong Underwriters and the International Underwriters "Underwriting Agreements" the Hong Kong Underwriting Agreement and the International Placing Agreement "U.S." or "United States" the United States of America, its territories, its possessions and all areas subject to its jurisdiction "U.S. Securities Act" the United States Securities Act of 1933, as amended "USD", "US\$" or "U.S. dollar(s)" United States dollars, the lawful currency of the United States "VAT" value added tax "Xiaoshan Production Plant" the production plant located at the Xiaoshan Site "Xiaoshan Site" the production site located at Shanmozhi Village, Xinjie Town, Xiaoshan of the Zhejiang Province "Yongming Petrochemical" 嘉興永明石化有限公司 (Jiaxing Yongming Petrochemical Co., Ltd.), a company established in the PRC with limited liability on 9 December 2003, and an indirect wholly-owned subsidiary of our Company

-"Track Record Period" the three financial years ended 31 December 2009 and the four

-"U.S." or "United States" the United States of America, its territories, its possessions and

-"USD", "US\$" or "U.S. dollar(s)" United States dollars, the lawful currency of the United States

-"VAT" value added tax

-"Xiaoshan Production Plant" the production plant located at the Xiaoshan Site

-"Xiaoshan Site" the production site located at Shanmozhi Village, Xinjie Town,

-Xiaoshan of the Zhejiang Province

-"Yongming Petrochemical" 嘉興永明石化有限公司 (Jiaxing Yongming Petrochemical Co.,

-Ltd.), a company established in the PRC with limited liability on 9 December 2003, and an indirect wholly-owned subsidiary of our